urvil38/fileserver/README.md

 # Build

-- If you want to build opa-iptables right away, you need a working [Go environment](https://golang.org/doc/install).
+- If you want to build fileserver right away, you need a working [Go environment](https://golang.org/doc/install).
 It requires Go version 1.12 and above.

 ```
 $ git clone https://github.com/urvil38/fileserver.git